 Also known as Aggravated Aggrandisement by Dr Chris Morton, this delusional behaviour is often visible with profiles of juvenile or less mentally developed patients who believe that hugely inflating their worth or position within an organisation is likely to lead to actually having such a status, or being recognised by superiors.

-Excessive use of cliched adjectives, power verbs and Managementspeak are often symptoms of early onset, and those seeking new roles outwith their current organisation are often prone to this condition.
+Excessive use of cliched adjectives, power verbs and heavy abuse of Managementspeak are often symptoms of early onset, and those seeking new roles outwith their current organisation are often prone to this condition.

 K is for Keyworditis

 Keyworditis describes the either the unfortunate lack of relevant keywords in a profile, use of incorrect or mis-spelled keywords, or the chronic proliferation of keywords which make a profile unreadable.
 As described by Dr Debbie Wemyss.

 This is an obsessive-compulsive behaviour that can be triggered by delusional beliefs that your network actually understands why you have liked something.
 Treatment can be as simple as an injection of AVCJ, or Added-Value Comment Juice.